Mr Boo's Joey Sponsorship Program

 Pollyanna

 Dear little Pollyanna was born here at Red Box Wildlife Shelter.
 Born to Mumma Holly who tragically passed into the Dreamtime way too early following an acute illness at the end of September 2023.
-Weighing only 900 grams and still a little pinkie, Pollyanna has a long way to go before she will be big enough to release but we have promised Mumma Holly we will do everything we can to ensure Pollyanna has the opportunity to be with her brothers, sisters and extended family again.
+We promised Mumma Holly we would do everything we could to ensure Pollyanna has the opportunity to be with her brothers, sisters and extended family again.

 Roodi